-Quthing district, approximately 180km by tarred road from the capital city, Maseru, borders on the Eastern Cape Province of South Africa to its south, Mohale's Hoek District in the north and Qacha's Nek District in the northeast.
+Quthing district, approximately 180km by tarred road from the capital city, Maseru, borders on the Eastern Cape Province of South Africa to its south, Mohale's Hoek District in the north and Cacha's Nek District in the northeast.
 The district has a population of approximately 124,048.
 The total area of the district is 2,916, 9.61 percent of the country.
-The population density in the district is 43.00 persons per square kilometer, compared to 62 for the country.
-Unemployment is high, with 70 percent of percent of approximation and 6 percent living in poverty.
+The population density in the district is 43.00 persons per square kilometre, compared to 62 for the country.
+Unemployment is high, with 70 percent of people unemployed, and 56 percent living in poverty.
 Quthing is one of the top districts with high cases of gender-based violence, with more women, and girls experiencing GBV compared to men.
-Child stunting, a sign of chronic malnutrition, remains high at 38.8% and 64% of households in this district are not able to meet the nutritious diet requirements.
-The mountains form the least productive of chronic mainutition, remains high at 38 % and 64% of households in this district are not able to meet the nutritious diet requirements.
-The mountains form the least productive part of the district predominantly good for livestock grazing: while the Sengu River Valley forms a narrow strip of land that flanks the bank of the Sengu River and penetrates deep into the highlands.
+Child stunting, a sign of chronic maintrition, remains high at 38.8% and 64% of households in this district are not able to meet the nutritious diet requirements.
+The mountains form the least productive part of the district predominantly good for livestock grazing; while the Sengu River Valley forms a narrow strip of land that flanks the bank of the Sengu River and penetrates deep into the highlands.
 The soils within this zone vary from rich to very poor.
 Livelihoods are predominantly agriculture based with growing of crops and rearing of livestock as key.
 Snow is common in the higher peaks in the mountainous area.
-All livelihood zones depend on livelihood strategies such as casual labour, remittances, social grants, self-employment (trade and artisana), agriculture (crops and livestock) and employment.
-For the poor agriculture and related labour activities as well as non-agriculture casual labour; remittances, social grotection grants.
-The livelihood security.
+All livelihood zones depend on livelihood strategies such as casual labour, remittances, social grants, self-employment (trade and artisanal), agriculture (crops and livestock) and employment.
+For the poor agriculture and related labour activities as well as non-agriculture asual labour, remittances, the livelihood security.
 The success of agriculture thus has a significant bearing on the vulnerability of poor households who also depend on government social protection grants.
-The average annual rainfall is 67mm, most of which is received during the rainy season of Cotober to April and winter period May-Juy.
+The average annual rainfall is 67mm, most of which is received during the rainy season of October to April and winter period May-July.
 The region has a temperate climate because of the elevation and is humid during most parts of the year.
 The temperature varies from 28 °C in summer to 2 °C in the winter.
-Quthing is one of the driest districts in the country and drought is the most values of the season of the driest districts in the country and rought is the most values of the season of the driest districts in the country and rought is the most values of the season of the driest districts in the country and trought is the cost values of the season of the driest districts in the country and rought is the most value of 2023 shows that at least 20% of households in the district are at phase 3 of poverty and therefore need continuous humanitarian support.
+Quthing is one of the driest districts in the country and drought is the most widespread hazard.
+It is normally faced with multifaceted food insecurity and related challenges due to declining agricultural production.
+The IPC (Integrated Food Security Phase Classification) study of 2023 shows that at least 20% of households in the district are at phase 3 of poverty and therefore need continuous humanitarian support.